wsvincent/awesome-django/README.md

 - [django-freeze](https://github.com/fabiocaccamo/django-freeze) - Convert your dynamic django site to a static one with one line of code.
 - [django-nh3](https://github.com/marksweb/django-nh3) - Django integration with for nh3 and is an alternative for django-bleach.
 - [Weblate](https://github.com/WeblateOrg/weblate) - Weblate is a copylefted libre software web-based continuous localization system, used by over 2500 libre projects and companies in more than 165 countries.

+### <a id="i18n"></a> Internationalisation (i18n)

+- [django-localflavor](https://github.com/django/django-localflavor) - A collection of functionality that is useful for particular countries or cultures.
+Previously a part of the Django core.
+- [django-modeltrans](https://github.com/zostera/django-modeltrans) - Translate Django model fields in a JSONField.
+- [django-modeltranslations](https://github.com/deschler/django-modeltranslation) -  Translates Django models using a registration approach.
+- [django-rosetta](https://github.com/mbi/django-rosetta) - Rosetta provides a UI to read and write your project's gettext catalogs within the Django Admin.

 ### Logging
 - [django-guid](https://github.com/JonasKs/django-guid) - Inject a GUID (Correlation-ID) into every log message in a Django request.